Reasi: Brief history

 The erstwhile Bhimgarh State, now called Reasi, was established by Bhim Dev in the eighth century.
 Brief accounts of successive rulers are known from 1652 when Hari Dev was the king of Jammu.
 In 1810, during the rule of Diwan Singh, Jammu was in turmoil.
 Palace intrigues and mutinies shook the administration.
 It was at this time that Maharaja Ranjit Singh sent Gulab Singh to take control.
 Gulab Singh came down heavily on the rebels and established the rule of law.
 After defeating the rebels in the Reasi area, he handed over the administration to his trusted commander, General Zorawar Singh.

 In 2005, the first municipal election was held and Mr. Kuldeep Mengi elected as a first chairman of the municipal corporation of Reasi.

 During the devastating floods of September 2014, Saddal Village in the Reasi district faced significant devastation, with a landslide that submerged all roads leading to the town.

+In 2024, an Islamic terror attack targeted a tour bus carrying pilgrims to and from a Hindu religious site, killing 9 and injuring a further 41.